 The following explains what patients can expect when undergoing a colonoscopy at UW Health in Madison, Wisconsin.

 Colonoscopy is the test most often used to screen for colorectal cancer and polyps.
 Polyps are growths in the colon that often have pre-cancerous changes.
 They are known as adenomas.
 It is not possible to tell by looking at a polyp if it is cancerous or may become cancerous.
 This is why colonoscopy is used to remove polyps.
 The technique is called polypectomy.
-Removal of polyps at colonoscopy is the reason for colorectal cancer screening.
-It prevents polyps from developing into cancer.
+Removal of polyps at colonoscopy is one of the benefits for colorectal cancer screening.

 Preparing for Colonoscopy